marwanamgad/marwanamgad/README.md

 ## 🧑‍💻 About Me

 ### 🧑‍💻 About Me
-- 🔭 Currently working on Machine Learning acceleration on FPGAs and SoC platforms
+- 🔭 Currently working on Machine Learning acceleration and Image Processing Applications on FPGAs and SoC platforms
 - 🌱 Exploring Computer Vision applications on edge devices using SoC architectures
 - 💻 Passionate about backend software development, designing scalable systems, and building microservices architectures using modern tools and frameworks
 - 💡 Deeply interested in the intersection of Machine Learning, Deep Learning, and hardware acceleration for real-time inference